 Digital transformation can be best accomplished as a Tri Service Programme.
 The three Services have varied standards, capabilities and capacities of automation.
 There is a dire need to create a Tri Services ICT Digital Platform with mega data centres duly networked by Network for Spectrum (NFS) currently under execution.
-The power of digital transformation can be best harnessed by joint Armed Forces Integrated Information System comprising management information systems, operational logistics information systems and operational / combat information systems.
+The power of digital transformation can be best harnessed by joint Armed Forces Integrated Information System comprising management information jOInt C6ISR anD eXPLOItatIOn OF SPaCe DOmaIn a ROaDmaP tO aDDReSS tHe CaPaBILItY GaPS systems, operational logistics information systems and operational / combat information systems.
 There are stand alone information systems that each Service has configured and some of these need to be and can be integrated through well thought through automated programme interfaces (APIs).
 A case in point is the IAF, Integrated Air Command and Control System (IACCS), which can be combined into a Tri Service Air Defence Combat System which can be integrated with other operational combat management information systems.
 Given the cyber threats, and ICT convergence a holistic approach to address major voids need a long term action plan are as follows:-